Graduateshotline

 • 5+1 Pathway: Students choosing this option need to complete a fifth year of study, such as a Master of Professional Psychology (APAC Level 3) at an educational institution.
 This is to be followed by a one-year internship as a supervised practice.
 Finally, the student must pass the National Psychology Exam (NSE).

-• 4+2 Pathway:Students must complete a two-year internship as supervised practice, and then must pass the National Psychology Exam (NSE).
+• 4+2 Pathway:Students must complete a two-year internship as supervised practice and then must pass the National Psychology Exam (NSE).
 It must be noted that this pathway is being discontinued by the Psychology Board of Australia (PsyBA).
-It is recommended that students who wish to practice in following the other two pathways instead.
+It is recommended that students who wish to practice follow the other two pathways instead.

-• Postgraduate professional psychology qualification pathway:This pathway requires students to complete fifth and sixth years of study as part of a Masters or a combined Masters/Ph.D.
+• Postgraduate professional psychology qualification pathway:This pathway requires students to complete the fifth and sixth years of study as part of a master's or a combined Master's/Ph.D.
 Doctorate program (APAC Levels 3 and 4).

 Professional postgraduate degrees are offered in nine areas of Practice Endorsement (AoPE):